marcpabst/xmas-oddballmatch/ba-thesis/input/02_methods.md

 Data prepossessing was implemented using a custom pipeline based on the *MNE Python* software package [@gramfortMEGEEGData2013] using *Python 3.7*.
 All computations were carried out on a cluster operated by the University Computation Center of the University of Leipzig.
 Code used in thesis is publicly available at <https://github.com/marcpabst/xmas-oddballmatch>.

-### Bad Channel Detection and Interpolation

-Firstly, EEG data was subject to the ZapLine procedure [@decheveigneZapLineSimpleEffective2020] to remove line noise contamination.
+First, EEG data was subjected to the ZapLine procedure [@decheveigneZapLineSimpleEffective2020] to remove line noise contamination.
 A fivefold detection procedure as described by @bigdely-shamloPREPPipelineStandardized2015 was then used to detect and subsequently interpolate bad channels.
 This specifically included the detection of channels thain contain prolonged segments with verry small values (i.e. flat channels), the exclusion of channels based on robust standard deviation (deviation criterion), unusualy pronounced high-frequency noise (noisiness criterion), and the removal of channels that were poorly predicted by nearby channels (correlation criterion and predictability criterion).
 Channels considered bad by one or more of these methods were removed and interpolated using spherical splines [@perrinSphericalSplinesScalp1989].
 Electrode locations for interpolations were informed by the BESA Spherical Head Model.

-### Independent Component Analysis

-Given the $\frac{1}{f}$ power spectral density of EEG data, the estimation independent components (ICs) by independent component analysis (ICA) would be strongly influenced by high-frequency noise that is ususally considere brain-irrelevant [reference].
-To mitigate this effect, a 1-Hz-high-pass filter (134th order hamming-windowed FIR) was applied prior to ICA [@winklerInfluenceHighpassFiltering2015].
+For Independant Component Anaylsis (ICA), data 1-Hz-high-pass filtered (134th order hamming-windowed FIR) was applied prior to ICA [@winklerInfluenceHighpassFiltering2015].
 To further reduce artifacts, Artifact Subspace Reconstruction [ASR, @mullenRealtimeNeuroimagingCognitive2015] was used to identify parts of the data with unusual characteristics (bursts) which were subsequently removed.
 ICA was then carried out using the *Picard* algorithm [@ablinFasterICAOrthogonal2017; @ablinFasterIndependentComponent2018] on PCA-whitened data.
-To avoid rank-deficiency when extracting components from data with one or more interpolated channels, PCA was also used for dimensionality reduction to obtain full-ranked data.
+To avoid rank-deficiency when extracting components from data with one or more interpolated channels, PCA was also used for dimensionality reduction.
 The EEGLAB [version 2020.0, @delormeEEGLABOpenSource2004] software package and the IClabel plugin [version 1.2.6, @pion-tonachiniICLabelAutomatedElectroencephalographic2019] were used to automatically classify estimated components.
-Only components clearly classified (i.e. confidence above 50%) as resulting from either eye movement, muscular, or heartbeat activity were zeroed-out in the mixing matrix before inversely transform ICs.
+Only components clearly classified (i.e. confidence above 50%) as resulting from either eye movement, muscular, or heartbeat activity were zeroed-out before applying the mixing matrix to unfiltered data.

-### Filtering

 In line with recommendations from @widmannDigitalFilterDesign2015 and @decheveigneFiltersWhenWhy2019, a ORDER finite impulse response (FIR) bandpass filter from 0.1 Hz to 30 Hz was applied in forward direction only (Hamming window with 0.0194 passband ripple and 53 dB stopband attenuation).

-### Epoching and Averaging

 Continuous data was epoched into 400 ms long segments around stimulus onsets.
-This included a 100 ms pre-stimulus interval which was used to perform baseline correction by subtracting its mean amplitude from each epoch.
-The AutoReject software package [@jasAutorejectAutomatedArtifact2017] was used to reject bad epochs.
-The AutoReject algorithm uses cross-validations and basyan optimaziation to calculate channel-wise peak-to-peak amplitude thresholds that minimizes the root mean square error (RMSE) between the mean (after removing the trials marked as bad) and the median of the data (including all trials).
-For epochs where only a small subset of channels exceeded the critical threshold, bad channels were interpolated instead of removing the whole epoch.
+Epochs included a 100 ms pre-stimulus interval.
+No baseline correction was applied.
+Segments exeeding a peak-to-peak voltage difference of 100 µV were removed.
+No data set meet the pre-registrated exclusion criterion stated of less than 100 trials per condition.

 ## Statistical Analysis